 Home is where purchase decisions are made

 A study conducted in 2019 revealed that most major purchase decisions are pre-planned and made at home with other members of the household.
 Since then, the home has only grown in importance.
-Programmatic Direct Mail is one of the only ways to engage consumers at home that is both performance-driven and doesn’t rely on a screen, providing you with a greater opportunity as a brand to stand out and hit your acquisition goals.
+As one of the only ways to engage consumers at home that is both performance-driven and doesn’t rely on a screen, Programmatic Direct Mail provides you with a greater opportunity as a brand to stand out and hit your acquisition goals.

 Programmatic Direct Mail is cost stable